Frequently Asked Questions

 The IATI Secretariat is organising quarterly IATI Connect ‘Crash Courses’, where you can learn more about the platform’s key features.
 Each ‘Crash Course’ session will be announced via the event page and through IATI’s social media channels.

 The Discuss platform is now in ‘read-only’ mode.
 All content (live and archived) has been transferred from Discuss to IATI Connect and current users of Discuss were transitioned with as little change to their user experience as possible.
 All previous Discuss users received a pre-arranged profile on the new platform.
 Sub-categories previously found on Discuss are now listed as 'tags' on IATI Connect, which users can easily add to their new discussion posts.
 Find the Discuss Archive here.

 Yes!
 Suggestions for changes and enhancements across the Standard are welcomed from all stakeholders.
 The IATI Connect forum then allows for a public exchange to take place on the merits of each proposal.
 You can add a proposal to the Standard Management group by posting a new discussion in the group.
 While the platform may be new, the policy on Standard upgrades remains unchanged from that agreed by members previously, and can be found here.

 To avoid fragmentation or duplication on the platform, at this time only the IATI Connect Manager (a member of the IATI Secretariat) can create new groups within IATI Connect.
-However, anyone can propose the creation of a group by emailing the IATI Connect Manager at email@example.com.
-In the meantime, community members can already post ‘topics’ and ‘discussions’ in the current COP spaces.
+However, anyone can propose the creation of a group by emailing the IATI Connect Manager at firstname.lastname@example.org.
+In the meantime, community members can already post ‘content’ and ‘discussions’ in the current COP spaces.
 For more information on how to do this, please see the IATI Connect User Guide.